 The reason this rule states you’ll need less income when you retire is that you’ll probably have fewer expenses in retirement.
 This rule assumes you may no longer have a mortgage, no dependents living at home to support, and no longer be putting money aside to save for retirement.
 As you can see, these are pretty broad assumptions.

 While the 80% rule of thumb may give you a quick estimate, it’s far from perfect.
-For some people, they may actually need even more money in retirement depending on what they plan on doing.
+Some people may need even more money in retirement, depending on what they plan on doing.
 Some may be looking to buy a new house, do extensive traveling, or may be faced with a medical condition that significantly increases health care expenses.

 Detailed Expense Method

-Once you start to tally up your monthly expenses in retirement, even if they are just estimates for now will help you begin to see how much money you’ll need to have to cover these expenses.
+Once you start to tally up your monthly expenses in retirement, even if they are just estimates for now, it will help you begin to see how much money you’ll need to have to cover these expenses.
 You may find it’s much less than expected, or it could be even more than expected.
-From there you can consider what your projected retirement income will be and see how much of a surplus or deficit you have.
+From there, you can consider what your projected retirement income will be and see how much of a surplus or deficit you have.

 If you still have a few years until retirement, consider beefing up your 401(k) plan or IRA contributions.
 The longer your money has to grow, the better off you'll be.
-Compound interest is a wonderful thing, so don't let time pass you by.
+Compound interest is a wonderful thing, so don't let time pass.